craigfrancis/php-is-literal-rfc/readme-v2.txt

 ==== FAQ: Bypassing It ====

-This implementation does not provide an easy way for a developer to mark anything they want as a LiteralString, this is on purpose - we do not want to re-create one of the problems with Taint Checking, by pretending the LiteralString is a flag to say the value is "safe".
+This implementation does not provide an easy way for programmers to mark anything they want as a LiteralString, this is on purpose - we do not want to re-create one of the problems with Taint Checking, by pretending the LiteralString is a flag to say the value is "safe".

 Some libraries may want to support their own way to bypass these checks, e.g. a ValueObject: